- General Information

 Setting of cookies and the further processing described above is subject to your consent.
 Legal basis for processing relating to Google Analytics is, thus, Art.
 6 para.
 1 letter a) GDPR.
 You may withdraw your consent with effect for the future at any time.

 We only use Google Analytics while IP anonymisation is activated.
 This means that the user’s IP address will be shortened within the EU or the European Economic Area.
-The IP address transferred by the browser of the user is not merged with other data
+The IP address transferred by the browser of the user is not merged with other data.
+The IP address is shortened on servers in the EU.

 2.9 Online Marketing Services